Key Differences Between Logistics and Supply Chain Management

 Importance of Logistics Management:

-• Inventory Management: Effective logistics management helps maintain optimal inventory levels and reduce excess stock and stockouts.
+• Streamlined Inventory Management: Effective logistics management helps maintain the right amount of inventory and avoids having excess stock or stockouts.

 • Competitive Advantage: Companies with superior logistics management can offer better service levels, gaining a competitive edge in the market.